 The amount of time it takes for money to transfer from one account to another will vary depending on which P2P payment service you use.
 The time it takes can range from a few seconds to several business days.
-Also, keep in mind that some P2P service providers will charge a fee if you want a transfer to go through instantly.
+Some P2P service providers may charge a fee if you want a transfer to go through instantly.

 Can you send money on social media apps?

 Yes, these are known as social media money transfers.
 For example, Facebook has Facebook Pay, a feature that lets Facebook friends send payments to each other.
 Social media money transfers mostly work the same way a P2P app would.

 How much do P2P payments cost?